TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 17/1 Chronicles 17.2.md

 ---

-And Nathan said unto David, Do all that is in thy heart; for God is with thee.
+Nathan said to David, "Do all that is in your heart; for God is with you."